DeeJack/NovelReview/README.md

 1. `Xvfb&` (not sure if needed)
 2. `npm run build`, `xvfb-run -a node dist/Server.js`, this will create a virtual display for the browser.
+3. [MAKE] If you have make, you can just run `make linux` after `make build`, to start the server with xvfb.

 ## Technologies Used